Abandoned & Little-Known Airfields:

 At some point between 1938-41 the airfield was renamed back to Shandin Hills,

-An undated aerial view looking east at Shandin Hills from the 1941 directory depicted the field
+An undated aerial view looking east at Shandin Hills from the 1941 directory (enhanced by Bill Grasha)

 The directory described Shandin Hills as a commercial field